yungyuc/sciwork20/content/pages/index.rst

 There are a lot of conferences for computational researches, but few put the code in the spotlight.
 When trustworthy results are desired, the reproducibility of computer programs and the software engineering are prerequisites.
-Sciwork will be organized for the audience who care about the code quality as much as the sciences it serves.
+Sciwork will be organized for those who care about the code quality as much as the sciences it serves.

 The focus areas of sciwork include: